More Than Just a Literacy Platform

-Twenty percent of school aged children have dyslexia.
-Unfortunately, this disorder often goes unidentified, misdiagnosed or even ignored by the public school system.
+Twenty percent of school-aged children have dyslexia.
+Unfortunately, this disorder often goes unidentified, misdiagnosed, or even ignored by the public school system.
 As a result, too many children are not getting the education they need.
 In order for these children to reach their full potential, science has shown that early intervention is necessary.
-For intervention to be effective it needs three elements which you can see in the “Three legged stool” analogy.
-If one of the legs are missing, the stool (or intervention) can’t confidently stand on its own and will “fail” a child.
+For the intervention to be effective, three elements are necessary.
+These three elements are shown in the analogy of the “three-legged stool”.
+If one of the legs is missing or short, the stool will fall over (i.e., the intervention won’t work effectively).

 Taylor is a senior studying communication at NC State University.
 As the Blog and PR intern for lexercise she utilizes her passion for writing to help inform parents of struggling readers, writers and spellers.
 She feels a connection to Lexercise through her love for children and their well-being.

 I have a four year old nephew is have trouble reading writhing and hearing sounds